SharpShooter17/workspace-framework/README.md

 ### Invoke command in Workspace

 Executes the command in the current Workspace directory.
 The command must be provided as an argument.
+If the command is not found, an error message will be displayed.
-Command scripts must be located in the `commands` directory of the Workspace.
+The command must be in the `commands` list in the Workspace configuration file.
+If the command is not found on the list, the framework will search for the command in the directories specified in the `command_directories` list.
+If the command is not found in the directories, an error message will be displayed.

 ```zsh
 workspace cmd <command>